jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## The URL and its components

 A URL or Uniform Resource Locator, a subset of URI, not only identifies a resource, but it specifies how to access via its location.
-In practice, it is how we can `GET` access to specific resources on the internet, like when, for example, we enter the web address on the browser's bar.
+In practice, it is how we can access to specific resources on the internet, like when, for example, we enter the web address on the browser's bar.

 Components of a URL: